 Representative: Jose Hernandez-Paris

-The Workers Collaborative Center serves the day laborers, a community found in every urban city; these workers are ignored and forgotten until their help is needed for a job.
-They wait for work on the street corner through hot summer days and snow in the winter, demonstrating an incredible commitment to their work and to provide for their families.
-The Workers’ Center offers a safe indoor space to exercise their right to work with dignity and respect.
-The center is more than a place to find employment, it is a shelter where workers are empowered through training, stolen wages are recovered, and the individual becomes family.
+The Workers Collaborative Center serves day laborers, often ignored members of our community, who wait for work on street corners through hot summer days and snow in the winter, demonstrating an incredible commitment to providing for their families.
+The Center offers not just the dignity of a safe indoor space, but also is a shelter where workers are trained, wages are recovered, and the individual becomes family.

 What is the focus of your organization?

 Latin American Coalition is a community of Latin Americans, immigrants and allies that promotes full and equal participation of all people in the civic, economic and cultural life of North Carolina through direct service and empowerment strategies focused on education, celebration and advocacy.

 How did your organization start?

 30 years ago, Pastor Salvador Negrin led the effort to support a growing Latino community in the Charlotte area.